-Declaration:
+DECLARATION:

-- I am the representative of the Community Pharmacy NHS Contractor detailed below. - I understand that: - This service must be provided in accordance with the SLA including only sourcing medicines from the specific supply route set out in the relevant service pack within this agreement. - Verification checks are undertaken against manufacturers' sales data and where products have been sourced from an unauthorised supply route, appropriate action will be taken, including but not restricted to, a claim against the contractor for the loss to the Health Board of the primary care rebate or in cases involving potential fraud, referral to the General Pharmaceutical Council, NHS Counter Fraud Services and/or Police Scotland. - I will ensure that controls are in place to ensure that medicines are only sourced from the specific supply route set out in the relevant service pack within this agreement.
+- I am the representative of the Community Pharmacy NHS Contractor detailed below. - I understand that: - This service must be provided in accordance with the SLA including only sourcing medicines from the specific supply route set out in the relevant service pack within this agreement. - Verification checks are undertaken against manufacturers' sales data and where products have been sourced from an unauthorised supply route, appropriate action will be taken, including but not restricted to, a claim against the contractor for the loss to the Health Board of the primary care rebate or in cases involving potential fraud, referral to the General Pharmaceutical Council, NHS Counter Fraud Services and/or Police Scotland. - I will ensure that controls are in place to ensure that medicines are only sourced from the specific supply route set out in the relevant service pack within this agreement. - The information I have given on this form is both accurate and complete.

-Trading name of pharmacy Contractor Code Pharmacy Stamp/ Pharmacy Address Contractor Representative Name Contractor Representative Signature Date
+Trading name of pharmacy Contractor code

+Pharmacy Stamp/ Pharmacy Address

+Contractor Representative Name:

+Contractor Representative Signature:

+Date